betafish-inc/adblock-releases/README.md

 * `npm run lint-fix` runs eslint and automatically fixes JavaScript style violations in place (be sure to commit before running this command in case you need to revert the changes eslint makes).
 * `npm run prettier` runs prettier on HTML, CSS, and JSON files in the adblock-betafish directory and list all files that need to be Prettier.
 * `npm run prettier-fix` runs prettier and automatically replaces with Prettier versions for HTML, CSS, and JSON files in the adblock-betafish directory.
+* `npm run html-hint` runs HTMLhint and flags any issues with the HTML templates such as missing `DOCTYPE`, tags and/or attributes.
+This does not run on pre-commits so it must be run manually.
+New AdBlock custom attributes should be added in `/rules/static/custom_attributes.json`.
+If mistakenly flagged, standard HTML attributes should be added in `/rules/static/aria_attributes.json` or `/rules/static/mapped_attributes.json`.

 ## Development